Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: Experiments

 \subsection{Comparison to Phenotype-Guided Methods}

-We first compare ExMolRL with several representative phenotype-based molecular generation methods, including SmilesGEN~\cite{liu2025phenotypic}, GxVAEs~\cite{li2024gxvaes}, and TRIOMPHE~\cite{kaitoh2021triomphe}.
+We first compare XMolRL with several representative phenotype-based molecular generation methods, including SmilesGEN~\cite{liu2025phenotypic}, GxVAEs~\cite{li2024gxvaes}, and TRIOMPHE~\cite{kaitoh2021triomphe}.
 For each target protein, we generated 100 unique molecules using these methods and evaluated their performance across multiple metrics, as shown in Table~\ref{tab:phenotype}.
-First, ExMolRL achieved the best docking scores on 7 out of the 10 target proteins, with the generated molecules exhibiting significantly stronger binding affinities compared to those produced by SmilesGEN, GxVAEs, and TRIOMPHE.
-This highlights our model's superior capability in optimizing chemical structure regarding specific binding pocket.
+First, XMolRL achieved the best docking scores on 7 out of the 10 target proteins, with the generated molecules exhibiting significantly stronger binding affinities compared to those produced by SmilesGEN, GxVAEs, and TRIOMPHE.
+This highlights our model's superior capability in optimizing chemical structure for specific binding pockets.
 Although GxVAEs performed comparably or slightly better on a few targets (e.g., AURKB and MTOR), its overall performance was inferior to our method, suggesting that our method offers better generalization and robustness across diverse protein contexts.
-Moreover, ExMolRL consistently achieved the highest QED scores across all ten target proteins, indicating that the generated molecules exhibit more drug-like pharmacological properties.
-Notably, even though SA scores were not explicitly included in the RL reward function, ExMolRL still outperformed the competing methods on most targets with respect to SA metric.
-We further analyzed the distribution of molecular property metrics across different methods.
-As shown in Figure S1, ExMolRL achieved substantially higher affinity than TRIOMPHE and SmilesGEN, with peaks concentrated in the high-affinity region (lower score means higher affinity).
-Meanwhile, ExMolRL consistently outperformed all competing methods in QED and SA score distributions, demonstrating its superior ability to generate drug-like and synthetically accessible compounds.